The Bankrate promise

 Best cheap home insurance companies in Los Angeles

 Insurance rates vary between states.
-Allstate, USAA and AAA offer some of the best cheap home insurance Los Angeles, California, based on our analysis of average rate data from Quadrant Information Services.
-To find the best home insurance for your needs, we collected third-party financial strength data from entities like AM Best.
-We also compiled customer satisfaction from J.D.
+USAA and AAA offer some of the best cheap home insurance in Los Angeles, California, based on our analysis of average rate data from Quadrant Information Services.
+We collected third-party financial strength data from entities like AM Best to find the best home insurance for your needs.
+We also compiled customer satisfaction scores from J.D.
 Power so that you can make sure you’re choosing a company that cares for your needs.
-This data was used by Bankrate to assign each provider a Bankrate Score with a maximum score of 5 to provide an overall rating at a quick glance, helping drivers to swiftly and easily compare insurance companies.
+Bankrate used this data to assign each provider a Bankrate Score, with a maximum score of 5.0, to provide an overall rating that helps you quickly and efficiently compare home insurance companies.

 |Home insurance company||Bankrate Score||Average annual premium for $250K dwelling coverage||J.D.
 Power score|

 *Not officially ranked with J.D.
 Power due to eligibility restrictions

 USAA scores the highest on our list for customer satisfaction, although it is not officially eligible for J.D.
-Power ranking since the company only offers policies to military members, veterans and qualifying family members.
+Power ranking since the company only offers policies to active-duty military members, veterans and qualifying family members.
 In addition to keeping its customers happy, USAA stands out for offering some of the lowest premiums on our list.
 USAA offers several homeowners insurance policy types and discounts.

 Learn more: USAA Insurance review

 AAA stands out for offering some of the cheapest auto insurance premiums on our list.
 When people think of AAA, they often think of roadside assistance and auto insurance policies – but the company also offers competitive home insurance with a wide range of homeowners insurance policy options.
 However, one con to keep in mind is that you’re required to have an AAA membership to purchase home insurance.